ThePhD/ThePhD.github.io/_posts/2025-06-13-C2y Hitting the Ground Running.markdown

 }
 ```

 There's nothing you can do in this situation, except set up a boolean flag, use an `if`/`else` ladder, or write a separate function and then pray you can use `return` to jump out of the nested `for`/`switch` combination.
-This, of course, doesn't work or scale great with triply-nested loops/`switch`es or quadruply-nested things (albeit by the time you hit quadruple nesting of anything, some folks will tell you that things have gone too far); trying to jump back to the 1st loop from the 3rd loop is an annoying task, and it gets about as thorny as setting up continue/break labels and using `goto`.
+This, of course, doesn't work or scale great with triply-nested loops/`switch`es or quadruply-nested things (albeit by the time you hit quadruple nesting of anything, some folks will tell you that things have gone too far); trying to jump back to the 1st loop from the 3rd loop is an annoying task, and it gets thorny.
 It's a Really Fun Thing that's been a problem in the language since Forever, and every other language has various solutions for this problem.

 > HEARTBREAKING: you tried to break out of a for loop inside of a switch statement in dumbass languages like C and C++.
 Your code fails and everyone laughs at you.
 >
 > ⸻ [Björkus Dorkus, May 25th, 2025](https://pony.social/@thephd/114566483437564975)

-While `goto` is, of course, powerful enough to do this if you're interested in setting up labels and forcing yourself to keep them clean, there's a better way to figure this out.
+There's a better way to figure this out.
 And that way is Labeled Loops:

 ```cpp
 extern int n;